SC dismisses PIL seeking steps to stop religious conversions | Law-Order

 “Why should the court enter into this thicket?
 How can the court issue a writ of mandamus to the government,” said a bench comprising Chief Justice D Y Chandrachud and justices J B Pardiwala and Manoj Misra.

-The lawyer, appearing for Karnataka-based PIL petitioner Jerome Anto, said Hindus and minors are being targeted and they are being converted ''fraudulently''.
+The lawyer, appearing for Karnataka-based PIL petitioner Jerome Anto, said Hindus and minorities are being targeted and they are being converted ''fraudulently''.

+“If there is a live challenge and someone is persecuted then we can entertain,” the bench said while dismissing the PIL.

 On being argued where the petitioner should go with this kind of grievance, the bench said, “We are not in advisory jurisdiction.
 (The plea is) Dismissed”.